go-carrot/surf/README.md

 #### Insertable

-This value specifies if this `surf.Field` is to be considered by the `Insert()` method of our worker.
+This value specifies if this `surf.Field` is to be considered by the `Insert()` method of our model.

 #### Updatable

-This value specifies if this `surf.Field` is to be considered by the `Update()` method of our worker.
+This value specifies if this `surf.Field` is to be considered by the `Update()` method of our model.

 #### UniqueIdentifier